liamhays/rk3566-mcu/rk3566_mcu_notes.md

 }
 #endif
 ```

+The RV1126 has similar code for its SCR1.

 ## MCU CPU control registers
 The Rockchip register names seen in the TRM are build by adding